-4. To re-elect the following Directors of the Company retiring pursuant to Regulation 99 and 103 of the Constitution of the Company, and who, being eligible, offer themselves for re-election, as Directors of the Company:
+- 3. To note the retirement of Mr. See Yen Tarn, who is retiring by rotation pursuant to Regulation 99 of the Constitution of the Company. - 4.
+To re-elect Mr. Wong Chee Meng Lawrence as Director of the Company retiring pursuant to Regulation 99 of the Constitution of the Company, and who, being eligible, offers himself for re-election, as Director of the Company.